miguelalb/arithmetic-calculator-backend/README.md

 ### Deployment

-In order to deploy this application, you need to run the following command:
+In order to deploy this application, you need to clone this repo and then run the following command:

 ```
 $ serverless deploy